Tyler Kolek calls St. John's basketball defense 'barbecue chicken'

 Rick Pitino said the Red Storm's defense was "abysmal" in the second half.
 "Our defense has hurt us most of the season and tonight was no different," he continued.

-"Unless you have a mindset of guarding people on every single possession, [the defensive numbers will not improve] and that’s not the mindset that they have...We are building a program and you gotta build a program on defense.”
+"Unless you have a mindset of guarding people on every single possession, and that’s not the mindset that they have...We are building a program and you gotta build a program on defense.”